- Ayurveda Retreats

 The people of Sri Lanka have different races and religions.
 The majority are Sinhalese, who are Buddhists, while among the minorities the Tamils, mainly Hindus, are the largest, followed by the Moors who follow Islam and a sharply decreasing number of citizens descended from the Portuguese and Dutch, Christians are a considerable number of Christians among the Sinhalese and Tamils.

-Although the country and its people are well on the way to modernization, they value most of their tradition and are proud of their rich culture.
+Although the country and its people are well on the way to modernization, they value most of their tradition. values and proud of their rich culture.
 One aspect that continues to attract visitors from abroad is the beauty and diversity of the landscape as well as the warmth and hospitality of the people.

 Geography